Configuring the Settings Tab

 The IP address that the controllers are connected to.

-• Graph Compression
+• Enable Graph Compression

 Enables/disables graph value compression in the database.